AditiTeli-99/Power-BI-Project-of-Atliq-Hardware-Company/README.md

 Together, we made a fantastic report.
 AtliQ Hardware can now use it to answer important questions using their data.
 It's like having a superpower for making decisions!

 This project showed me how powerful data can be for a business.
-I would like to thank very much to Dhaval Patel sir and Hemanand Vadivel sir for making this project happen and guiding me with Power BI in such an amazing way.